Last updated on December 21, 2025

 Quiet!
 No wait, I mean Silence!
 I don’t play enough of the format to know how good this is in cEDH, but it’s a fine way to protect a combo in casual pods.
 Fire off Silence, see if it sticks, then go through the motions without interference.

-#28.
+#43.
 Prismatic Strands

 Prismatic Strands

-#27.
+#42.
 Surge of Salvation

 Surge of Salvation

-Protection is just one of the strongest things White brings to the Commander table.
+Protection is just one of the strongest things white brings to the Commander table.
 Surge of Salvation does a lot of what Dawn Charm can do all at once, and it always has the baseline of “countering” a single-target spell aimed at you or a permanent you control.
 It’s also periodically back-breaking against red and/or black decks, though that’s mostly bonus text.

-#26.
+#41.
 Hallowed Moonlight

 Hallowed Moonlight

 The tech card your mother warned you about.
-I love slotting a stray Hallowed Moonlight into my decks when I have an open slot.
+I love putting a stray Hallowed Moonlight into my decks when I have an open slot.
 It’s like a one-shot Containment Priest that doesn’t die to removal, and one shot is usually all that card ever needs to shut off a mass reanimate or Genesis Wave turn.
-At worst it cycles for 2 mana, so it’s never a dead card.
+At worst it cantrips for 2 mana, so it’s never a dead card.

-#25.
+#39.
 Brave the Elements

 Brave the Elements